brandon-pereira/portfolio/src/content/apps/wingscheap.md

   ]
 ---

-**Note:** We recently shut off the wings.cheap domain name and are now using [branclon.com/wings-cheap/](https://branclon.com/wings-cheap/).
-Sorry for any inconvenience!
+**Note:** We recently shut off the wings.cheap app due to server upgrades.
+You can still view the code on [GitHub](https://github.com/brandon-pereira/wings-cheap).

 I built a web app for finding cheap wings near you.
 It allows you to sort by city, price, distance, or by the best wings.
 Give it a shot the next time you're looking for a cheap eat!